JuliaGilmore/UVicScholaryProfiles/README.md

 <iframe style="width: 60vw; height: 60vh; border: none;" src="https://query.wikidata.org/embed.html#%23defaultView%3AImageGrid%0ASELECT%20%3Fitem%20%3FitemLabel%20%3Fimage%20%3Fcoordinate%0AWHERE%0A%7B%0A%20%20%20%20%20%3Fitem%20wdt%3AP31%20wd%3AQ19844914.%20%23%20instance%20of%20university%20building%20%0A%20%20%20%20%20%3Fitem%20wdt%3AP127%20wd%3AQ1458113%20.%20%23%20owned%20by%20University%20of%20Victoria%0A%20%20%20%20%20%3Fitem%20wdt%3AP625%20%3Fcoordinate.%0A%20%20%20%20%20%3Fitem%20wdt%3AP18%20%3Fimage.%0A%0A%20%20%20%20%0A%20%20%20%20%20SERVICE%20wikibase%3Alabel%20%7B%20bd%3AserviceParam%20wikibase%3Alanguage%20%22en%22.%20%7D%0A%7D%0AORDER%20BY%20ASC%20(%3FitemLabel)" referrerpolicy="origin" sandbox="allow-scripts allow-same-origin allow-popups" ></iframe>
 ----
 <br>
-Images of the  University of Victoria Campus are also available on Wikimedia Commons under the category: [University of Victoria campus](https://commons.wikimedia.org/wiki/Category:University_of_Victoria_campus).
+Images of the  University of Victoria Campus are also available in Wikimedia Commons under the category: [University of Victoria campus](https://commons.wikimedia.org/wiki/Category:University_of_Victoria_campus).

 <br>
 _SPARQL query used to generate the table:_